Tribute band to recreate legendary duet tour in VR

-VILLA RICA – In August 1994, a sold-out Georgia Dome in Atlanta played host to two Rock legends, who had teamed up for a suitably legendary tour across the United States.
+VILLA RICA, Ga. — In August 1994, a sold-out Georgia Dome in Atlanta played host to two Rock legends, who had teamed up for a suitably legendary tour across the United States.

 With Sir Elton currently on his retirement tour, and Joel all but retired, it seems unlikely anyone will ever see them perform together again — unless, that is, they come out to Villa Rica on June 4.
 It won’t be the artists themselves, but a tribute band that promises to be the next best thing.